Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/clouds.md

 Microsoft 365 Freelance Toolkit Talent Clouds
 =========================================

 Thank you for your patience!
-The talent clouds we're working to establish in partnership with [Upwork](https://www.upwork.com/enterprise/) will be available soon!
+The talent clouds we're working to establish in partnership with [Upwork](https://www.upwork.com/enterprise/) will be available soon.